 - SEC registration of the company stating they are eligible to take investments

 If the person refused to give those information, better not to continue dealing with them.
-There’s a high chance the company and the investment program are a fraud.
+There’s a high chance the company and the investment program being offered are fraud.

 - Investment houses and financing companies with quasi-banking (QB) license and with SEC registered securities are the only ones allowed to offer investment instruments to more than 19 investors.
 If anyone or any company is marketing a financial investment to the public, that is, to more than 19 people and they do not have the approved license from the SEC, then it’s most likely a scam.

-- SEC company registration in itself DOES NOT automatically grant authority to sell investment instruments such as securities, bonds, commercial papers, etc. Here is a list of companies authorized by the SEC to accept investments from the public;
+- An SEC company registration in itself DOES NOT automatically grant authority to sell investment instruments such as securities, bonds, commercial papers, etc. Check the list of companies published by the SEC that are authorized to accept investments from the public.

 - Don’t fall for people who give you promissory notes or post-dated checks as proof of your interest earnings.
-These notes or checks may turn out to be fake or contain insufficient funds.
-Scammers use this trick to lure you to invest and to show that they are supposedly genuine and paying.
+These notes or checks may turn out to be fake or un-funded.
+Scammers typically use this trick to lure you to invest and to show that they are supposedly genuine and paying.